 Earthquakes strike without warning.
-Students and staff are to DROP, COVER, AND HOLD when inside building and DROP when outside buildings.
+Students and staff are to DROP, COVER, AND HOLD when inside buildings and DROP when outside buildings.

-- 1.Inside School Building: Staff in charge implements DROP, COVER and HOLD.
+- 1. Inside School Building: Staff in charge implements DROP, COVER and HOLD.
 All students and staff should immediately turn and/or move away from glass areas and place themselves under tables and desks until shaking subsides. - 2.
 Outside School Building: Staff in charge implements DROP.
 Move away from potential falling objects and into the open if possible.
 Drop and hold until shaking subsides. - 3.
 The administrator or office staff will announce "Evacuate to the fire drill location" over the PA.
 Staff in charge will bring emergency binders, evacuate students, and close doors.
 Special consideration should be given to exit routes to ensure safety. - 4.
 Take roll at the fire drill location and display RED or GREEN cards.

-Explosion or Risk Of Explosion
+Explosion or Risk Of Explosion: Evacuation

-Alert: Administration or office staff will announce to staff "This is an evacuation to ..." by PA.
+1. Administration or office staff will announce to staff "This is an evacuation to ..." by PA.

-Staff and students will immediately vacate the buildings in an orderly fashion utilizing the evacuation routes.
-Take emergency binders and walkie talkies.
+- 2. Staff and students will immediately vacate the buildings in an orderly fashion utilizing the evacuation routes.
+Take emergency binders and walkie talkies. - 3.
+Follow directions from the Incident Command Team.
+Maintain radio contact. - 4.
 All staff will stay with students at the relocation site and take roll.
-If students are to be released to parents/guardians, the Family Reunification Process will ensue.

-If the relocation site is unsafe, wait for the Incident Commander's instructions.

-An "ALL CLEAR" signal indicates conditions are safe for returning to buildings.
+If students are to be released to parents/guardians, the Family Reunification Process will ensue. - 5.
+If the relocation site is unsafe, wait for the Incident Commander's instructions. - 6.
+An "ALL CLEAR" signal indicates conditions are safe for returning to buildings. - 7.
 Assist persons who may need assistance and render first aid as necessary.

-Fire in Surrounding Area
+Fire in Surrounding Area: Evacuation

-Alert: Administration or office staff will announce to staff "This is an evacuation to ..." by PA.
+- 1. Administration or office staff will announce to staff "This is an evacuation to ..." by PA. - 2.
 Staff and students will immediately vacate the buildings in an orderly fashion utilizing the evacuation routes.
-Take emergency binders and walkie talkies.
+Take emergency binders and walkie talkies. - 3.
+Follow directions from the Incident Command Team.
+Maintain radio contact. - 4.
 All staff will stay with students at the relocation site and take roll.
-If students are to be released to parents/guardians, the Family Reunification Process will ensue.

-If the relocation site is unsafe, wait for the Incident Commander's instructions.

-An "ALL CLEAR" signal indicates conditions are safe for returning to buildings.
+If students are to be released to parents/guardians, the Family Reunification Process will ensue. - 5.
+If the relocation site is unsafe, wait for the Incident Commander's instructions. - 6.
+An "ALL CLEAR" signal indicates conditions are safe for returning to buildings. - 7.
 Assist persons who may need assistance and render first aid as necessary.

-Fire on School Grounds
+Fire on School Grounds: Evacuation

-Fire Evacuation Procedures

 - 1. Sound the school alarm - 2.
-Teachers and staff will

-Bring the emergency binder.

-Using your emergency door exits, clear rooms silently and close doors, leaving them unlocked.
+Teachers and staff will wait for an all call " This is a fire, evacuate to" - 3.
+Bring the emergency binder. - 4.
+Using your emergency door exits, clear rooms silently and close doors, leaving them unlocked. - 5.
 Evacuate to the designated area on the field.
-Students walk to the fence (middle school students cross the street) and turn to face the middle of the field.

-Maintain control of students at a safe distance from fire, fire personnel, and equipment.
+Students walk to the fence (middle school students cross the street) and turn to face the middle of the field. - 6.
+Maintain control of students at a safe distance from fire, fire personnel, and equipment. - 7.
 Conduct roll call and display GREEN card if all students are accounted for or RED card if student(s) are missing.
 This includes students in special services.
 Administrator will clarify that students are accounted for when evacuation is complete.
-(When in doubt, put red out.)

-3. An ALL CLEAR signal will be given indicating that conditions are safe to return to classrooms
+(When in doubt, put red out.) - 8.
+An ALL CLEAR signal will be given indicating that conditions are safe to return to classrooms